Why Does My Budgie Bite Me?

 If your budgie is bored, the best thing to do is to provide it with more toys and activities.
 Try hanging a mirror in its cage, or giving it a swing or perch to play on.
 You can also try training your budgie to do simple tricks, like flying to your hand or stepping up onto your finger.

-ALSO READ: Can I Keep My Budgie In My Room?
+ALSO READ: Can Budgie Eat Banana?

 Your Budgie Could Also Be Biting Because It’s In Pain